Like the idea of automation your lights but don’t want to spring for a smart hub along with switches and bulbs?

 No slow or unreliable intermediary between your phone and your smart devices.

 Coming in at $40, the new GE Bluetooth smart switch (P/N 13869) coupled with the Avi-On app look pretty good on paper.
 Avi-On makes the software and the Bluetooth modules and then partners with GE and Jasco to brand and make the switches.
-Since I’ve had good luck in the review of GE/Jasco’s switches when I used one to automate my garage door, I had a feeling I’d like this one too if the software was problem-free.
+Since I’ve had good luck in the review of GE/Jasco’s switches when I used one to create a smart garage door opener, I had a feeling I’d like this one too if the software was problem-free.

 And, the in-wall switch is just the latest product of a growing family of Bluetooth devices with plug-in switches for indoor and outdoor use.